Case Study · Motion & Interaction

 Each cryptid's hide animation uses two timelines (idle + hiding) and integrates with a global Time input for environmental responsiveness.

-Vibe-Coding allowed me to experiment with unconventional inputs, like lighting-based day/night changes, letting user actions dynamically influence cryptid behavior and push the boundaries of interactive discovery.
+Vibe-Coding allowed me to experiment with unconventional inputs like lighting-based day/night changes, letting user actions dynamically influence cryptid behavior and push the boundaries of interactive discovery.

 Motion is essential for feedback and understanding interactions, even in an illustrative style.
 In future iterations, I'd provide clearer cues for user discovery while keeping exploration playful.